bitsofcotton/ddpmopt/README.md

 \[PQ\]redg are predicting by invariant they can get return something continue result on datastream-prediction inner product.
 This improves finite combinations up to aleph_0 but works very well on some of the soft PRNG tests.

-# Tips on prediction range and unit param.
+# Tips on cherry picking
-From some test around soft PRNGs, we can adjust input stream range with last n-set used also the continuous part unit argument on predv1.
-Ideally, we should test the sliding same (range, unit) with prediction-stream - fixed-input-stream inner product stream : in which last range fibonacci range heuristics can detect the failure or continuity of such range prediction, so we should \*cherry pick\* a best parameter on them.

-Otherwise even when average them, we often fail the prediction at the place.
-Even with majority logis is so.

-However, we don't have such better amount possible computation systems, we don't implement the heuristic.
-Instead of them, we implement the best internal-states awared prediction but they can fail there often.
+We should \*cherry pick\* a best parameter on predv1, instead of them, we have predga.cc for pseudo predict all of the params and cherry pick after them.

 # Tips on qredg
 A qredg often have white out result, this is a lack of the accuracy on pnext cached taylor series.
 So if make the taylor series with upper accuracy, this is improved otherwise we need to do qredg on extra-small images.

 # Usage:
-    ./predg(32|64)?(mp)? <in0.ppm> ...
+    ./predga?(32|64)?(mp)? <in0.ppm> ...
     ./qredg(32|64)?(mp)? <in0out.ppm> ...
     ./ddpmopt(32|64)?(mp)? + <in0out.pgm> <in0in.ppm> ... > cache.txt
     ./ddpmopt(32|64)?(mp)? - <in0.ppm> ... < cache.txt